OpenDFDL/training-dfdl-using-fakeTDL/lab05/README.md

   - This requires dividing the schema and the test artifacts into src and test directories.
 - Splitting the single large schema file into multiple files in a sensible manner
-  - fakeTDL-base.dfdl.xsd - base format reused by other files
+  - `fakeTDL-base.dfdl.xsd` - base format reused by other files
-  - fakeTDL.dfdl.xsd - global element declarations for fakeTDL and fakeTDLFile
+  - `fakeTDL.dfdl.xsd` - global element declarations for fakeTDL and fakeTDLFile
     - This schema file has no target namespace so our XML no longer has any namespace prefixes.
-  - fakeTDLType.dfdl.xsd - primary type (fakeTDLType), and message definitions
+  - `fakeTDLType.dfdl.xsd` - primary type (fakeTDLType), and message definitions
-  - fakeTDL-field-types.dfdl.xsd - types of the message fields
+  - `fakeTDL-field-types.dfdl.xsd` - types of the message fields
-  - fakeTDL-enum-entityTypeDetails.dfdl.xsd - enum type definition
+  - `fakeTDL-enum-entityTypeDetails.dfdl.xsd` - enum type definition
+- Add a fakeTDLFile global element in the `fakeTDL.dfdl.xsd` file.
+  - This adds the ability to test whole files of messages at once, and the `test_file_01.dat/xml` are test data which show this being used.

-- Add .gitattributes file to specify the ".dat" files are binary, not text.
+- Add `.gitattributes` file to specify the ".dat" files are binary, not text.

 ## Compiling the Schema to Daffodil ".bin" Binary Form
 This will construct all the compiled daffodil ".bin" binaries, placing them